 The proposed 18,000-acre Unkety Brook Herp Reserve was to include the northern half of the proposed Petapawag ACEC, plus additional areas.
 This herp reserve was delineated to protect populations of Blanding's turtles, spotted turtles (at that time on Massachusetts's rare species list), and blue-spotted salamanders.
 Only three of the nine proposed herp reserves were known to harbor more than two of the targeted rare reptiles and amphibians; the proposed Unkety Brook Herp Reserve was one of those three.
-This herp reserve would have been the largest of the herp reserves delineated across the Commonwealth, if that project had gone forward.
+This herp reserves delineated across the Commonwealth, if that project had gone forward.